bacon1933/ZillowPhotosDownloader/README.md

 This is a script to bulk download photos from a Zillow home listing.
 <br>

-The script will download the highest resolution photos (in .webp) and place them in a folder named the Zillow listing's home address.
+The script will download the highest resolution photos (in WebP or JPG) and place them in a folder named the Zillow listing's home address.
 <br>

 It will also bypass Zillow's anti-bot measures that would normally result in 403 responses.